calatrava/calatrava/README.md

 5. `rake bootstrap`

-6. `rake configure:development`
+6. `rake build` to build sample apps for all three platforms: iOS, Android and Mobile Web.

-7. `rake web:apache:start`
+7. To run the Mobile Web app: `rake web:apache:start`

 8. Browse to [`http://localhost:8888`](http://localhost:8888) in your
    favourite browser.

 And you're away!
 Or at least, you should be.

-To build the iOS app, open the Xcode project in the iOS directory.
-To build and run the Android app, connect a device or start an emulator and then `rake droid:deploy`
+To run the iOS app, open the Xcode project in the iOS directory.
+To run the Android app, connect a device or start an emulator and then `rake droid:deploy`

 # Working with Calatrava while it's under Development